 Segmented controls are not very easy to tackle in prototyping.
 This is especially true when you have more than 2 segments.
 This article will show you how to create a segmented control with 3 segments in Axure in just 2 simple steps.
-The technique can be applied for any number of segments.
+The technique can be applied to any number of segments.

 Ready?
 Let’s begin!

-To follow along, you’ll need to be a little bit familiar with Axure and have some understanding about widgets, interactions, local variables and expressions.
+To follow along, you’ll need to be a little familiar with Axure and have some understanding about widgets, interactions, local variables and expressions.

 What you will create

-You will create a segmented control (a very well known input control pattern) used in mobile or desktop UI.
+You will create a segmented control (a very well-known input control pattern) used in mobile or desktop UI.
 This type of control allows the user to switch to a specific option within a group.
-If you want to learn more about this control type you can take a look at the Apple HIG here: https://developer.apple.com/design/human-interface-guidelines/ios/controls/segmented-controls/
+If you want to learn more about this control type, you can take a look at the Apple HIG here: https://developer.apple.com/design/human-interface-guidelines/ios/controls/segmented-controls/

-The reason for not using a global variable to handle the selected state is because we want this component to be self contained (without dependencies) to be easily reused across projects.
+The reason for not using a global variable to handle the selected state is because we want this component to be self-contained (without dependencies) to be easily reused across projects.

 Step 1 — Building the necessary shapes

-In this step we are going to create all the necessary shapes for our segmented control.
-To see an overview of the shapes and structure take a look at the image below.
+In this step, we are going to create all the necessary shapes for our segmented control.
+To see an overview of the shapes and structure, take a look at the image below.

 Basically, we have only one group called “Segmented Control” and inside we have: